NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 **Ant Acts on what Lion Decides**

-*Because to decide and not act is empty.*
+*Because to decide demands the act.*

 - What must I stop doing?
 - What must I start doing?
-- What will sustain this?
+- What must I continue doing?

 *Because to act is not just once — it's all the time.*

+> **Note:** Ant checks Ant: What do I say, do, want, hide, miss — or don't want to see?
+>
+> Ant acts.
+What Ant does becomes what Eagle sees next.
 ---

 ## Where Do I Start When I already Started?